Skip to contents

 Classifier Options

-Apply classification threshold: When loading MATLAB classifier output, use TBclass_above_threshold (checked) or TBclass (unchecked).
+Apply classification threshold: When loading classifier output (CSV, H5, or MAT) or live predictions, use the threshold-filtered class predictions (checked) or the raw unthresholded predictions (unchecked).

 Statistics and Reporting